albar965/littlexpconnect/README.txt

 -- CONFIGURATION -------------------------------------------------------------
 ------------------------------------------------------------------------------

+The plugin adds a sub-menu "Little Xpconnect" to the X-Plane plugins menu which contains the following menu items:

+- "Fetch AI": Enable or disable the fetching of AI aircraft and ships (carrier and frigate).
+Disable AI fetching if you see stutters or performance degradation within X-Plane when using the plugin.
+- "Fetch Rate 50 ms" to "Fetch Rate 500 ms": Xpconnect will get all aircraft parameters at this rate.
+Lower values result in smoother aircraft movement but may induce stutters or decrease performance in X-Plane.

-Settings can only be changed using the configuration file "little_xpconnect.ini".
+The settings can also be changed using the configuration file "little_xpconnect.ini".

 [Options]
 FetchAiAircraft=true  : Also get AI aircraft.
 You can disable this if
                         you think the plugin causes performance problems.
-FetchRate=200         : Data will be fetched from X-Plane every 200
+FetchRateMs=200       : Data will be fetched from X-Plane every 200
                         milliseconds.
                         Lower this value to get a more fluid movement of the aircraft symbol on the map.
 Increase this value if you think the plugin causes performance problems.
+FetchRate=200         : Old obsolete value.
+Will be deleted on start.

 ------------------------------------------------------------------------------
 -- LICENSE -------------------------------------------------------------------